Surrogacy is where a woman carries and gives birth to a child for another person or couple. There are two types of surrogacy arrangement:

-Once the order has been made, the birth will be re-registered, and the original birth certificate will be sealed and only accessible to the child once they are over 18.
+Once the order has been made, the birth will be reregistered and the original birth certificate will be sealed and only accessible to the child once they are over 18 years old.

-The court process can take between 4-12 months and usually involves 1 or 2 court hearings.
+The court process can take between four to 12 months and usually involves one or two court hearings.

 The surrogate remains the legal parent until a parental order is made.

-Many intended parents worry about what would happen if the surrogate wanted to keep the baby, but cases of this happening are incredibly low.
-The surrogate can also be concerned that she may be left holding the baby if the intended parents change their mind, or their circumstances change.
+Many intended parents worry about what would happen if the surrogate wanted to keep the baby but cases of this happening are incredibly rare.
+The surrogate can also be concerned that they may be left holding the baby if the intended parents change their minds or their circumstances change.

-The most popular destinations for surrogacy arrangements abroad are US, Canada, Georgia, Greece and previously Ukraine.
+The most popular destinations for surrogacy arrangements abroad are the US, Canada, Georgia, Greece and, previously, Ukraine.
 It is important to do extensive research before embarking upon a surrogacy arrangement abroad.
 It may be that your marital status and gender dictate the options available to you.

-It is important that you comply with the law in the UK and your destination country.
+You must comply with the law in both the UK and your destination country.